VisLab/EEG-Annotate/README.md

                           significance.

 # Data preparation:
 Before running the annotation pipeline, you must prepare the data to have power features if you are using VEP as training.
-If you have your own data
-for training you can prepare both your training and test data using the
+If you have your own data for training you can prepare both your training and test data using the same features.
-same features.

 # References:
 	- EEGLAB: https://sccn.ucsd.edu/eeglab/
 	- ESS: http://www.eegstudy.org/
 	- EEG-Clean-Tools: http://vislab.github.io/EEG-Clean-Tools/
+	- ARRLS:
+         >Adaptation regularization: A general framework for transfer learning
-	- ARRLS: M. Long, J. Wang, G. Ding, S. J. Pan, and P. S. Yu, Adaptation regularization: A general framework for transfer learning,â€?
-IEEE Trans.
+         >M. Long, J. Wang, G. Ding, S. J. Pan, and P. S. Yu
+         >IEEE Trans.
 Knowl.
-Data Eng., vol. 26, no. 5, pp. 1076â€“1089, May 2014
+Data Eng., vol. 26, no. 5, pp. 1076-1089, May 2014
+	- ARRLSimb:
+         >Adaptive thresholding and reweighting to improve domain transfer
+         >learning for unbalanced data: With applications to EEG imbalance
-	- ARRLSimb: K. Su, W. D. Hairston, and K. A. Robbins, Adaptive thresholding and reweighting to improve domain transfer learning for unbalanced data With applications to EEG imbalance,â€? in 15th IEEE International Conference on Machine Learning and Applications, 2016
+         >K. Su, W. D. Hairston, and K. A. Robbins
+         >15th IEEE International Conference on Machine Learning and Applications, 2016

 # Support: